STRESS MANAGEMENT TOOL: Legs Up the Wall

 I like to practice this pose for at least 10 to 15 minutes at a time.
 At least daily.
 But if you are new to the pose, trying this for a minute or two will still help.

-While you’re there, try some calming breath exercises or practice some meditation (I’m fond of Insight Timer).
+While you’re there, try some calming breathing exercises or practice some meditation, (These are my favourite guided meditations).
 If you have an eye pillow, now’s the time to use it!

 Alternatively, do nothing.
 Really nothing.